 - The Big Fat Surprise is not a diet book.
 It contains no recipes and does not recommend any particular diet.
-It is a serious, book of non-fiction, on the science, politics, and history of nutrition policy.
-(It was also highly acclaimed: named a Best Book of 2014 by The Economist, the Wall Street Journal, Forbes, Mother Jones, Library Journal, and Kirkus Review, it also got very strong reviews in The American Journal of Clinical Nutrition and The BMJ.)
+It is a serious book of non-fiction, on the science, politics, and history of nutrition policy.
+(It was also highly acclaimed: named a Best Book of 2014 by The Economist, the Wall Street Journal, Forbes, Mother Jones, Library Journal, and Kirkus Review, it also got very strong reviews in The American Journal of Clinical Nutrition, The Lancet, and The BMJ.)

 - The Big Fat Surprise is not a “pro-meat” book.
 It is about saturated fats.
-Saturated fats are found mainly in meat, dairy, eggs, and tropical oils, although it’s important to note that most foods are a mixture of different types of fats.
-For example, most beef is high in oleic acid, which is the same type of fat found in olive oil.
+Saturated fats are found mainly in dairy, meat, some fish, and tropical oils, although it’s important to note that most foods are a mixture of different types of fats.
+For example, most beef is high in oleic acid, which is the same type of fat as found in olive oil.

-- The Big Fat Surprise is not even a pro-saturated fats book (as in, it doesn’t argue that you should eat a lot of them).
-The book’s argument is basically: let them out of jail.
+- The Big Fat Surprise is not even a pro-saturated fats book, as in, it doesn’t argue that you should eat a lot of these fats.
+The book’s basic argument is that these fats should be let out of jail.
 The Big Fat Surprise is the first publication to make a comprehensive, systematic critique of the longstanding hypothesis that saturated fats cause heart disease, and it concludes that these fats were unfairly maligned and are almost certainly not the primary cause of heart disease.
 This is not as crazy as it sounds: there are now nearly a dozen meta-analyses and systematic reviews that have found either no association between these fats and heart disease (observational evidence) or no effect of these fats on cardiovascular mortality (RCTs), although in some cases the latter is mitigated by which macronutrient to which sat fats are compared.
 In any case, sat fats always look healthier than carbohydrates in these comparisons, which is a problem for official dietary recommendations, since they remain restricted in sat fats and high in carbs (over 50%).

 - My work and research has never been supported by any industry nor do I work with any industry.
-Since the publication of my book, I have been paid modest honoraria to present my research findings to various organizations, such as medical education programs, public affairs groups, foundations, professional societies, and industry trade associations–including, yes, meat producers (whom I’d never met before writing my book but turn out not, in fact, to have horns under their cowboy hats, as a Berkeley-bred former near vegetarian like me is inclined to imagine!).
+Since the publication of my book, I have been paid modest honoraria to present my research findings to various organizations, including some industry groups but also universities, medical groups, foundations, etc.

 - Selling books is not my principal motivation for bringing new ideas to the debate on the science and politics of nutrition.
-I’ve made no money from my book, actually, and it’s ludicrous to think that I would have spent nearly a decade researching a non-fiction, noncommercial book of science and politics as a means to riches.
+I’ve made very little from my book, actually, and it’s ludicrous to think that I would have spent nearly a decade researching a non-fiction, noncommercial book of science and politics as a means to riches.
 During all my years of research, I was compelled, instead, by a desire for truth, which I believe is a kind of justice.
 The public deserves to know that the science on diet and disease is uncertain–and that their long-held beliefs may not be true, and indeed, may be making them sick.
-After writing my book, I came into contact with all the people who are suffering, grievously, from obesity, heart disease, diabetes and more–all while following the “official” dietary advice; people told me how they had recovered after reading my book, and all these stories and emails gave me another motivation to keep working.
-For more on my motivations and the impossibility of ever earning a living from a non-fiction book like mine, see: Response to Critics
+After writing my book, I came into contact with all the people who are suffering, from obesity, heart disease, diabetes and more–all while following the “official” dietary advice; people told me how they had recovered after reading my book, and all these stories and emails gave me further motivation to keep working.

 - My work is not “full of errors,” as my critics are attempting to allege.
-Because my work is controversial, it has been subject to unusually intense scrutiny (A prominent critic, CSPI, for instance, sent dozens of emails to the New York Times when it published my op-ed), yet in the end, there have been only minor corrections to my work; none of them, in my book or elsewhere, are significant enough to cause any change in any argument.
+Because my work is controversial, it has been subject to unusually intense scrutiny (A prominent critic, CSPI, for instance, sent dozens of emails to the New York Times when that paper published an op-ed by me), yet in the end, there have been only minor corrections to my work; none of them, in my book or elsewhere, are significant enough to cause any change in any argument.

 - I am an advocate for truth and policy based on rigorous science.
 I’m not an advocate for any particular diet.
-I do this advocacy via The Nutrition Coalition, on whose governing board I serve.
+I do this advocacy via The Nutrition Coalition, where I currently serve as the Executive Director.

 - Please do not hesitate to contact me: email@example.com The great majority of errors about my work occur when reporters do not get in touch to verify their information.